turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-5-tests.md

 - [x] US5-BLD-3: It should set the default fill style to black
 - [x] US5-BLD-4: It should change the colour of a previously coloured cell when clicked having selected a new colour from the paint set
 - [x] US5-BLD-5: It should render a grid with the correct number of cells when a non-default option is selected
+- [x] US5-BLD-6: It should reshow a dropdown with size options for the grid when go back is clicked